Hasbro Star Wars Dolls, Part 2: 1998 - 2008

 Luke with Speeder Bike

-Luke, Special Edition 100th 12 inch Star Wars figure in large box with various costumes and accesories
+Luke, Special Edition 100th 12 inch Star Wars figure in large box with various costumes and accessories

 Luke in Tatooine outfit, no poncho, single box, different head sculpt from series 1 Luke